 The Devil is in the Detail

-If you check around the web, you’ll find a vast array of IR35 calculators that attempt to identify whether you fall inside or outside its regime and then how much your take home pay will be for a particular contract.
+If you check around the web, you’ll find a vast array of IR35 calculators that attempt to identify whether you fall inside or outside its regime and then how much your take-home pay will be for a particular contract.
 The problem is though, everybody’s circumstances are different and contracts are different too.
 Just so many different variables that can affect the outcome, from your business goals to your daily rate, expenses, pensions and capital purchases.
 So, getting reliable and accurate calculation is very difficult.
-The government’s own calculator – a downloadable spread sheet is a as good as any.
+The government’s own calculator – a downloadable spreadsheet is as good as any.
 Don’t worry, they don’t track its use!